-SMP Recommendation: Schoharie/East Kill - Programmatic Approach -6.5.8; West Kill - Programmatic Approach 6.5.2 funding and programmatic decisions associated with the Stream Management Implementation Program.
+SMP Recommendation: Schoharie/East Kill - Programmatic Approach -6.5.8; West Kill - Programmatic Approach 6.5.2

+Progress: The Schoharie Watershed Advisory Committee (SWAC) meets between two to three times a year to assist with funding and programmatic decisions associated with the Stream Management Implementation Program.
 The SWAC was formed in 2008 and represents the collective interests of local government, property owners, watershed agencies, and non-profit organizations, and consists of appointed representatives from each Schoharie Basin municipality, representatives from three subcommittees (Highway Superintendents, Education and Outreach and Recreation and Habitat), a Greene County Legislator and other local, state and federal agencies.
-The SWAC participated in reviewing and approving 32 projects since the first grant round in 2009.
+The SWAC participates in reviewing applications and has approved 35 projects since the first grant round in 2009.